d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 BERT is able to represent any token based on its bidirectional context.
 During supervised learning of downstream tasks,
 BERT is similar to GPT in two aspects.
-One one hand, BERT representations will be fed into an added output layer, with minimal changes to the model architecture depending on nature of tasks, such as predicting for every token vs. predicting for the entire sequence.
+First, BERT representations will be fed into an added output layer, with minimal changes to the model architecture depending on nature of tasks, such as predicting for every token vs. predicting for the entire sequence.
-On the other hand,
+Second,
 all the parameters of the pretrained Transformer encoder are fine-tuned, while the additional output layer will be trained from scratch.
 :numref:`fig_elmo-gpt-bert` depicts the differences among ELMo, GPT, and BERT.